gwinedev/C_beginners/README.md

 ## **📧 Reach Out!**
 If you're also learning C, feel free to connect!
 We can share learning resources and progress together.
 Happy coding! 🎯

----

-This keeps it personal and focused on your learning.
-Let me know if you'd like any tweaks! 😊